-- 1. Use the player controls to find the moment in your particle object where you want its parameters to change. - 2.
-In the Modify Parameters section on the Properties tab, click the Section next to the parameter you want to change. - 3.
-If required, click the arrow next to the corresponding particle track to display the parameter keyframe track.
+- Use the player controls to find the moment in your particle object where you want its parameters to change. - 2.
+In the Modify Parameters section on the Properties tab, click the button next to the parameter you want to change. - If required, click the arrow next to the corresponding particle track to display the parameter keyframe track.